zachvin/gesture-recognition/README.md

 ### Semester project for Dr. Adam Czajka's Computer Vision class, by Zach Vincent

+# Part 5: Final update

+## Database description

+The data that I use for this project is a word-level ASL dataset from a research paper.
+The dataset is downloaded via a script that collects and downloads videos from various websites, including YouTube.
+The data that I downloaded was about 20,000 videos representing about 3,000 ASL words ("glosses").
+For my training, I used a subset of 39 of the most frequent glosses in the training data.
+There is an unequal number of instances of each gloss in the dataset, so to maximize training efficiency, I removed the less frequent glosses from the training data.
+The training and validation subsets are randomly selected from this subset.
+I believe that random selection for the validation subset is sufficient because each video is slightly different in aspect ratio, signer, signing speed, and exact signing motion.
+In this way, each sample for a specific gloss varies except for the overall motion that is performed.

+After training, the best accuracy on the test set was 15.7931%.
+This is a simple classification accuracy metric calculated by the number of correctly classified glosses divided by the total number of glosses tested.

+The solution performs worse on the test set than it does on the validation set.

 # Part 4: Second update

 ## Classifier justification